 As well as a place to hide and breed, areas of un-cut grass provide important habitats for insects and minibeasts which become feeding grounds for birds.
-Campaigns like this year’s No Mow May (Plantlife www.plantlife.org.uk) highlighted the detrimental impact of climate change on wildflowers and pollinators.
+Campaigns like No Mow May (Plantlife www.plantlife.org.uk) highlighted the detrimental impact of climate change on wildflowers and pollinators.
 Mowing less can be a lifeline for biodiversity, butterflies and bees, so save cutting back overgrown gardens until late winter/ early spring if you can.

 Create a safe space.